 Because it uses a screen filter, there is always a chance for some grounds to escape in the final cup.
 The screen cannot be too fine, because you need to apply pressure on it.
 Too fine and you won’t be able to press it down.
 For this reason, you need to grind coarser, so that ground coffee doesn’t pass through the filter.

 Most of the times the pot is made of glass.
 Because of the thin glass there is no insulation at all.
 This is why coffee gets cold very fast.
 To compensate for the lower brewing temperature, we need to increase the brewing time.
-This is something you can avoid with stainless steel, insulated French presses, if you like them.
+This is something you can avoid with stainless steel, insulated French presses if you like them.

 Pour Over Coffee – Is It Better?

 Pour over is just another way to brew drip coffee.
 Water passes through the coffee grounds, dissolving soluble solids, and become our prized black beverage.
-The profile of pour over is similar to French press and auto-drip, but it doesn’t have the bite of French press, and it is more flavorful and tastier than regular drip.
+The profile of pour over is similar to French press and auto-drip, but it doesn’t have the bite of the French press, and it is more flavorful and tastier than regular drip.
 Many coffee lovers prefer pour over to both French press and auto drip.

-Here are a few technical aspects of pour over, and how they translate into real world coffee making.
+Here are a few technical aspects of pour over, and how they translate into real-world coffee making.

-The pour over method can use any type of filter, paper filters, mesh filters, golden tone screen filters.
-From this perspective it’s no different than auto drip.
+The pour-over method can use any type of filter, paper filters, mesh filters, golden tone screen filters.
+From this perspective, it’s no different than auto drip.
 You can have a clean cup, even with a bodied coffee.
 When brewing with a paper filter, you can grind very fine.
 With very fine grinds the brewing shifts into a hybrid preparation technique, a mix of immersion and drip.
 Fine grinds will slow down the dripping, allowing a more thorough extraction.
 You will have to lower the brewing temperature in order to avoid over-extraction.

 You can choose from a vast array of filters.
 Some will allow all the aromatic coffee oils and the fines to pass through, these are the screen filters.
 Some will filter out almost all the oils, and all of the fines, and give a very clean cup, these are the paper filters.
 Paper filters can also be selected by thickness and processing.
 Thicker filters will retain more oils and fines.
 Bleached filters will be neutral to the final coffee taste, and won’t impart any paper flavor to your cup.
-Unbleached filters will give a papery taste to you final cup.
-Stumptown roasters has a great article, where they reveal their experiment with various filters, if you want the details.
+Unbleached filters will give a papery taste to your final cup.
+Stumptown roasters have a great article, where they reveal their experiment with various filters if you want the details.
 I did my personal experiments with filters, and I can confirm almost 100% their results.
-My tests, however, was not done at the same time, and had only one subject: me.
+My tests, however, was not done at the same time and had only one subject: me.

 Melitta Ceramic Pour Over Cone

-Melitta are the inventor of the paper filter, and they have a great history in the drip coffee scene in general.
+Melitta is the inventor of the paper filter, and they have a great history in the drip coffee scene in general.
 It would not be a fair review if we didn’t mention them here.
 Their brewer is different from other cones in a few ways.
 Firstly is made from porcelain, and is a thick material.
 Some people complain it’s too heavy, but this helps maintain a constant temperature while pouring.
 If you don’t like to handle a heavy cone, buy a plastic one.

 The cone is designed with a single small hole.
 This makes the coffee drip slower.
 In order to compensate for this, you can grind coarser, or lower the brewing temperature.
 I personally like to grind finer and brew colder.
-The brewer fits the Melitta paper filters #2,and is designed for a single cup.
+The brewer fits the Melitta paper filters #2 and is designed for a single cup.
 Number 2 Hario filters fit the cone as well, which makes it really interesting.
 Hario’s filters are great, there is no aftertaste and they let more oils to pass through.

 The Process – How Is Hand Drip Different from Other Manual Brewing Methods?

-The brewing process is what sets apart manual from automatic drip.
+The brewing process is what sets apart manual from the automatic drip.
 In a manual brewing setup, the barista has the chance to tweak and optimize a few things.
 Here is how hand drip can be tweaked and how is different from other manual brewing techniques.